 Use this report to examine rates by discipline, department, role, and the entire organization over any time period.
 You can view historic utilization trends to pinpoint ebbs and flows and better account for those in the future.
 And you can set incremental goals.

 Ultimately, making sure everyone is busy with billable work is the most surefire way to increase utilization, and you don’t need to increase overall utilization by much to see a major impact on the bottom line.
 (Learn more about the power of utilization here.)
-But you can’t improve what you aren’t measuring, so that’s why this valuable report makes the top of our list.
+But you can’t improve what you aren’t measuring, so that’s why this valuable report makes the top of our [#section-two]list.[#section-two]

 Variance Analysis